ceph/ceph/doc/rados/operations/placement-groups.rst

 - The OSD fails and all copies of the object it contains are lost.
-  For all objects within the placement group the number of replica suddently drops from three to two.
+  For all objects within the placement group the number of replica suddenly drops from three to two.

-- Ceph starts recovery for this placement group by chosing a new OSD to re-create the third copy of all objects.
+- Ceph starts recovery for this placement group by choosing a new OSD to re-create the third copy of all objects.

 - Another OSD, within the same placement group, fails before the new